soup-bowl/opensimulator-docker/README.md

 ## `soupbowl/opensimulator:latest`

-The latest OpenSimulator image build using `mono:latest` as the build reference.
+The latest OpenSimulator image build using [official .NET 8 image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about) as the build reference.

+If you pull from **0.9.2.2** or below, you will instead be using the [Mono Framework](https://hub.docker.com/_/mono/).

 ## `soupbowl/opensimulator:alpine-beta`

 A bleeding edge variant using **Alpine** as the build image with **Mono** dependency added.
 Mono is currently not in the stable packages build, so this image is considered unstable.
 Progress can be tracked on the [#1 ticket](https://github.com/soup-bowl/opensimulator-docker/issues/1).

+**This will be revised/removed since OpenSimulator have moved away from Mono.**

 ## `soupbowl/opensimulator:source`

 Gets the latest available code from the OpenSimulator repository, and constructs a bleeding edge container.
 Configuration is not different, but this is **compiled from source** and should be **treated as highly unstable**.
 These are built **4 times daily**, providing a change has occurred.

-These are compiled to use the [official .NET root image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about), instead of the [Mono Framework](https://hub.docker.com/_/mono/).

 **Note**: This was originally building from the `dotnet6` branch of the OpenSimulator repository.
 This image is now truly built from source, but if you want to use the original-type image, it is now built to the container tag `dotnet6`.